 If you have previously registered as a voter anywhere in Karnataka, you must check whether your name is already present in the voter list.
 If yes, then you must note down your registration details such as AC, part number and serial number in that part.
 You will need to provide these details while filling up the voter registration form.

-To find out if you are already registered, go to http://ceokarnataka.kar.nic.in/ and click on “Search Your Name” on the left panel to search for your name in the electoral rolls.
-Here, you can search in the electoral rolls by name (partial or full) and other details, or by Electoral Photo Identity Card (EPIC) number, if you already have a Voter ID card.
+To find out if you are already registered, go to http://ceokarnataka.kar.nic.in/SearchHome_New.aspx and check whether your name is already present in the electoral rolls.
+You can search by name (partial or full) or by Electoral Photo Identity Card (EPIC) number, if you already have a Voter ID card.

 NOTE: You may need to experiment with this tool as it does not always work perfectly.
 If your search yields no results, try broadening your search by providing only your and your relative’s first name.
 Also try not specifying the AC or changing the sex (to account for mistakes in these particulars).